OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/firebase-messaging.md

 ![Screenshot of the action to set the badge number in Firebase Messaging](images/firebase-messaging-set-badge-ss.png "Firebase Messaging Set Badge Number")

-Finally, you might want to give the opportunity to your user to clear all app's notifications remaining in the notification center.
-For this you can associate the **ClearNotifications** action to a piece of UI such as a button.
+Finally, you might want to give the opportunity to your user to clear all the app's notifications remaining in the notification center.
+For this, you can associate the **ClearNotifications** action to a piece of UI, such as a button.

 ![Screenshot of the action to clear all notifications in Firebase Messaging](images/firebase-messaging-clear-notifications-ss.png "Firebase Messaging Clear Notifications")